New-Graduate Registered Nurse Residency Program

 - You must have less than nine months of acute care hospital-based experience as a licensed RN prior to the start of the program.

-- You must sign a contract for a 2-year commitment to Cedars-Sinai.
+- You must sign a contract for an 18-month commitment to Cedars-Sinai.

-- You need a degree in nursing – Bachelor’s or Master’s degree is preferred.
+- You need at least a Bachelor's degree in nursing – Master’s degree is preferred.

 - You need a current and active Basic Life Support (BLS) certification for healthcare provider from the American Heart Association.